 Energy recovery ventilation installation runs $500 to $1,700.
-This system can be operated by a timer or humidity sensor 1 in the home.
-This system differs from a heat recovery system in that it exchanges not only heat energy but also water vapor.
+This system can be operated by a timer or humidity sensor in the home.
+This system differs from a heat recovery system in that it exchanges heat energy and water vapor.
 This prevents humidity fluctuations within the home.
 Although you can save money with this system, ERVs are more suitable for locations prone to long, humid, and hot summers.

-Whole-house air exchange system costs $700 to $2,700.
-This mechanical ventilation system uses a series of fans or a whole house fan and ducts to cool, heat, and improve the home’s air quality.
+Whole-house ventilation system costs $700 to $2,700.
+This mechanical ventilation system uses a series of fans or a whole-house fan and ducts to cool, heat, and improve the home’s air quality.
 All of the mechanical ventilation systems can be used to achieve whole-house ventilation.
 A combination of a couple of different systems makes an even better whole-house ventilation system.
 This type of ventilation utilizes both exhaust and supply systems.

-The cost for a supply ventilation system is $150 to $300 per unit or around $1,200 to $2,400 for a typical three bedroom, two bath home.
-Building codes state that a unit must be used in each room used by humans over an extended period.
+A supply ventilation system costs $150 to $300 per unit or around $1,200 to $2,400 for a typical three-bedroom, two-bath home.
+Building codes state that a unit must be installed in each room used by humans over an extended period.
 For example, a closet does not need a unit.
 A supply-only ventilation system is somewhat similar to an exhaust ventilation system, only it pressurizes the home, pushing outside air into it.
 The difference is that a supply ventilation system also uses fan ducts, vents, and a filtering system to remove pollutants.
-Although this type of system is inexpensive and easy to install, it carries some concern for moisture retention.
+Although this type of system is inexpensive and easy to install, it carries some concerns for moisture retention.

 Heat recovery ventilators cost $1,300 to $2,400.
 Despite its name, the HRV also cools the home.
 During the winter, it takes cold outside air and heats it to a comfortable level before releasing it into the home.
 In hot weather, this system works hard to cool the hot air before it is blown into the home.
 It is an energy-efficient method but is more suited to northern climates.

 The cost for a balanced ventilation system is $2,400 to $4,600.
 A properly installed balanced ventilation system is just that, balanced.
 It uses two duct systems and two fans to push equal amounts of fresh air inside and polluted air outside.
 Appropriate for all types of climates, this method uses filters to remove dust and pollen.
-A more expensive system to install, this method carries some risk for moisture.
-A balanced ventilation system helps keep your home air safe and comfortable.
+A more expensive system to install, this method carries some risk of moisture.
+A balanced ventilation system keeps your home air safe and comfortable.

 The cost of a hybrid ventilation system varies depending on what you have installed.
-The costs can range from $700 to $10,000.
-Mixed mode or hybrid ventilation combines natural and mechanical ventilation systems for an energy-efficient, occupant comfort centered air quality.
+The costs range from $700 to $10,000.
+Mixed mode or hybrid ventilation combines natural and mechanical ventilation systems for an energy-efficient, occupant comfort-centered air quality.
 This results in a healthier environment inside the home and saves on utility bills.
-Having both systems will require a smaller mechanical system and savings on maintenance.
+Having both systems requires a smaller mechanical system and offers savings on maintenance.
 It also allows for choices as the system automatically decides the best course of action.

 The standard ventilation system inspection should be done in the spring and the fall or at least annually to keep the system working at a maximum level.
 An inspection costs $100 to $300.
 This involves cleaning, changing filters, lubricating, repairing any broken or worn parts, and testing for air quality and safety.
 If the homeowner notices any concerns such as condensation forming, any malfunctioning or noises that indicate a problem, or a drop in comfort of the temperature in the home, a professional should be called.
 This helps alleviate damage to the system or expensive weekend or holiday repair calls.
 Additionally, new systems may need to be inspected by a state or city official after installation, depending on government requirements.